irvingrivas/personalwebsite/README.md

 The purpose of this personal website is to tell visitors who I am and what I can do.

-If you would like to use my site as a template, I would greatly appreciate it if you email me for permission.

 Contacting me in the above webapp in the 'Contact' section is the best way to reach me.

 Below are the open source 'cool' pieces I used if you would like to use them in isolation.